fab2s/dt0/README.md

         // initialize other public properties in this class ...$args,
     ) {
-        // where the magic happens
+        // where the rest of the magic happens parent::__construct(...$args);
-        parent::__construct(...$args);
     }
 }